-We consider a network that intermediates traffic between the consumers and providers of free content.
+We consider zero-rating by Internet service providers.
 We analyze the implications of offering sponsored data plans that allow content providers to pay for traffic on behalf of their consumers.
-Sponsored data boosts consumption of high-value content, but the network may charge higher prices to consumers for non-sponsored content.
-The welfare effects of allowing sponsored data depend on the proportion of content targeted and the value of such content.
-Our analysis is conducted under two-sided prices and under one-sided pricing (only consumers pay), and it is extended to the case of network competition.
+These plans boost consumption of high-value content and decrease the networks'incentives to exclude low-value content.
+The welfare effect of allowing this price discrimination depends on the proportion of content targeted and the value of contents.
+Our analysis is extended to various cases (one-sided pricing, competing network, heterogenous cost, paid contents).

 - D82: Asymmetric and Private Information • Mechanism Design